coriolisinstruments/EurorackModules/MakingVactrols/README.md

 ![Checking the LDR legs](images/makingVactrols_11.jpg)

-Apply heat to the tube and shrinkwrap you Vactrol.
+Apply heat to the tube and shrinkwrap your vactrol.
 Use pliers to press down on the ends the tube, sealing them (if they are still warm enough).

 ![No loose ends](images/makingVactrols_12.jpg)

 All said and done, your end product should look a little like this.
 Bending the legs (up or down, depending on your application) will help keeping the light out.

 ![It is a Vactrol!](images/makingVactrols_13.jpg)

+### 4. (almost) Done!

+Congratulations, you have now made a vactrol.

+Be sure to test it before soldering it to a pcb! apply a voltage to the LED and measure the resistance between the pins: 0V = XX MOhm, 2V (depends on the LED; CAREFUL not the burn it out) = XX Ohm (maybe 1KOhm; it depends on what LDRs you've used).